 Photo credit: Dulce Wilson

-Wrap up your afternoon exploring at the Monteverde Art House, which has forest trails and local artwork.
+In the afternoon, head to the Monteverde Art House to explore its forest trails and local artwork.
 The mistletoe tree across the street is often full of small forest birds.

 Colorful blue and green bird with a dark eyepatch sits on a branch in a tree.